w3hc/gov/README.md

 ### [NFT.sol](https://github.com/w3hc/gov/blob/main/contracts/NFT.sol)

-The following functions are `onlyOwner`, meaning they can only be triggered by a vote.
+The following functions are `onlyOwner`, and since the NFT contract ownership is transfered to the Gov contract, they can only be triggered by a vote.

 - `safeMint()` adds a new member.
 - `govBurn()` adds to ban a member.